chitreshpandit/Sentinel/AWSSecurityLake-SentinelIntegration/CreateLAWTables/README.md

      # Connect-AzAccount
      ```

-6. Set subscription context (if needed):
+6. Set subscription context in the script (if needed):
    ```powershell
    Set-AzContext -SubscriptionId "<your-subscription-id>"
    ```